Tracking Your Petition

 In response to each filing, USCIS provides an I-797 filing receipt that directs the petitioner to the USCIS website to determine average processing times and to track individual petitions.
 It is unclear how accurate or up-to-date the average processing time estimates are.
 Moreover, these processing time ranges do NOT take into account the time needed: for the service center to print and mail the approval notice after approval is entered into the computer; for the petitioner (not the artist) to receive that approval notice (especially if regular mail is used); for petitioner then to transmit the approval notice to the artist abroad; and, crucially, for the artist then to apply for and receive the visa through consular processing.

 Petitioners can check average USCIS processing times and track the progress of individual cases online.
-It is even possible to create an account to request that USCIS automatically email any status updates.
+It is advisable to create an account to request that USCIS automatically email any status updates.
 However, the only information about individual cases that is revealed online or by email is whether the case is in process, approved, or denied.
 Scrolling down in the same site will enable you to check average processing times at each service center.
-However, note that USCIS can be months behind in updating the average processing times posted online, so the timeframes posted can be unreliable.
+However, note that USCIS can be behind in updating the average processing times posted online, so the timeframes posted can be unreliable.